olegantonyan/mpz/README.md

 Legacy OBS repositories contain binaries with Qt6 for: openSUSE 16+, Fedora 40+.

-AppImage, macOS DMG, win-x86_64, win-arm64 are built with Qt6.
+AppImage, macOS DMG, win-x86_64, win-arm64 are all built with Qt6.

 ## Configuration